rwbl/rOpen62541/docs/TUTORIAL-NODEID-LIST.md

 ## How to Use Node IDs (Tutorial & Examples)

 The complete, official list of these system node IDs is defined by the OPC Foundation in a standardized document called "Namespace 0 NodeIds" (or Appendix A of the OPC UA specifications).
-Because these numbers are universally identical for every OPC UA vendor in the world, they are baked directly into open62541 and Milo (the engine behind Peter's B4J library).
+Because these numbers are universally identical for every OPC UA vendor in the world, they are baked directly into open62541 and Milo (the engine behind the B4J `SS_OPCUAClient` library).

 Here are the best places to look up the full list of identifiers: